plasma-bls/Orion-RAT/README.md

 ## Important Notice

 **Warning**: Orion-RAT includes powerful system commands that can affect system stability and security.
 Commands marked with **(W)** are Windows-specific and potentially destructive.
 Use advanced features with extreme caution and only in controlled environments.
+Also, this tool is still in development, so it might present bugs, misfunctions, not working commands on certain machines.

 ## Overview